Anatoly Dyakonov: World War II

-Then-Captain Dyakonov was sent to the Northwestern Front to fight in the Winter War in late 1939 and appointed commander of the 60th Separate Volunteer Ski Detachment, formed in the 7th Army and designed to bypass Finnish lines on the Gulf of Finland.
+With the rank of captain, Dyakonov was sent to the Northwestern Front to fight in the Winter War in late 1939, and appointed commander of the 60th Separate Volunteer Ski Detachment, formed in the 7th Army and designed to bypass Finnish lines on the Gulf of Finland.
 The detachment fought together with the 86th Motor Rifle Division in the battles for the Koivisto Islands and Koivisto.
-Subsequently, Dyakonov led a group of soldiers on a 25-kilometer night march into the rear of the Finnish fortifications defending Tiurinsaari island and attacked elements of the garrison, capturing and holding positions on the island, which enabled the ski detachment to carry out its mission.
+Subsequently Dyakonov led a group of soldiers on a 25-kilometer night march into the rear of the Finnish fortifications defending Tiurinsaari island and attacked elements of the garrison, capturing and holding positions on the island, which enabled the ski detachment to carry out its mission.
 In the battle they were credited with killing up to 300 Finnish soldiers and capturing elements.
 His battalion went on to cut the Vyborg–Helsinki highway.
 These actions were described by the writer Vladimir Stavsky in the eighth issue of the Krasnoarmeyets magazine for 1940.
 For his leadership, Dyakonov received the title Hero of the Soviet Union and was awarded the Order of Lenin on 21 March.
-In late February 1940, he took command of the 284th Motor Rifle Regiment of the 86th Rifle Division, but his tenure proved brief as he was wounded in action on 2 March during the battles for Vyborg and evacuated to the rear.
+In late February 1940, he took command of the 284th Motor Rifle Regiment of the 86th Rifle Division, but was wounded in action on 2 March during the battles for Vyborg, and evacuated to the rear.

 After recovering, Dyakonov was appointed commander of the 380th Rifle Regiment of the 117th Rifle Division of the North Caucasus Military District at Kamensk-Shakhtinsky on 9 May.
 In the spring of 1941, he was sent to study at the Frunze Military Academy.